ismail-hafeez/Duck-Hunt/README.md

 Due to the complexity of the game, coupled with the short deadline and other projects at hand, there is however, one tiny logical problem.
 The click only seems to work _**after**_ the duck has registered a move from left to right.

-For file handling purposes, a 'text.txt' needs to be created and places in the MP folder or where ever the mounted directory lies.
+For file handling purposes, a 'text.txt' needs to be created and placed in the MP folder or where ever the mounted directory lies.

 Goodluck!